leofidus/process_consistency/README.md

 ```

 Blake3 is a cryptographically strong hash, but if you are just worried about cosmic rays you get about a 2x speedup with
 crc64 (in release mode!, in debug mode blake3 is faster).
+Crc64 also has slightly fewer dependencies

 ## License